MadeByAdem/Google-Nest-Monitoring-Control-bot/README.md

 - Send notifications to your Telegram account.
 - Control your Nest Thermostat from your Telegram account (like setting temperature, mode, etc.).
 - Get values from your Nest Thermostat or previous values through your Telegram account.
+- Analyze the temperature of your Nest Thermostat over a longer period of time (based on the generated Excel files).

 <center><img src="./example.png" alt="Example Telegram Nest Bot" width="300px"></center>